-The Aquatic Setting in the CMEC Standard comprises three hierarchical levels separating the ocean; (1) estuarine and lacustrine environments, (2) deep and shallow waters, and (3) submerged and intertidal areas.
+The Aquatic Setting in the CMEC Standard is comprised of three hierarchical levels which separate out the marine environment; (1) estuarine and lacustrine environments, (2) deep and shallow waters, and (3) submerged and intertidal areas.

 Level 1 System (e.g. Marine)

 Level 2 Subsystem (e.g. Nearshore)

 Level 3 Tidal Zone (e.g. Intertidal)